-How will Measure M support make our parks safer?
+How does the tax help make our parks safer?

 Funds will be used to maintain parks and trails, restore parks impacted by fires, reduce wildfire fuels, address invasive plants, improve signs and maps for visitors, modernize facilities, including restrooms, and maintain sports fields and recreation areas – all of which help make our parks safer.

-How can we be sure the tax revenue will be spent on parks?
+How can we be sure the tax revenue is spent on parks?

-A citizens oversight committee will be appointed to regularly review how the revenue is spent and to ensure public transparency throughout the measure's 10-year life.
+A citizens oversight committee has been appointed to regularly review how the revenue is spent and to ensure public transparency throughout the measure's 10-year life.
+The committee will produce annual reports and present them to the Board of Supervisors at public meetings.
 The measure also requires that revenue not be used to reduce existing funding for parks and recreation.

-Yes, all jurisdictions within Sonoma County, including every city and unincorporated area, will see tax collected.
-The funds will be split among the Sonoma County Regional Parks system and the city parks.
-Two-thirds of the funds will go to the Regional Parks and one-third to city parks.
+Yes, all jurisdictions within Sonoma County, including every city and unincorporated area, is having the tax collected.
+The funds are split among the Sonoma County Regional Parks system and the city parks.
+Two-thirds of the funds go to the Regional Parks and one-third to city parks.